krollkim/SmileySolutions/README.md

 # SmileySolutions

-A high-end, modern portfolio website for **Kim Kroll** - Full Stack Developer working remotely as a Digital Nomad.
+A high-end, modern website for **Kim Kroll** - Full Stack Developer working remotely as a Digital Nomad.

 ## Live Demo